paragsarin/ai-rag/README.md

 ✅ Utilize Sentence Transformers for efficient text embedding ✅ Connect and interact with MySQL databases seamlessly ✅ Leverage ChromaDB for scalable and fast data access

+# Additional Learning
+I have also learned to train a RAG model with PDFs and answer questions based on the extracted information.
+This capability significantly expands the potential applications of AI in document analysis and knowledge extraction.

+# Usage
+To run the project, ensure you have all the required dependencies installed.
+You can install the dependencies using:

+# Copy code
+pip install langchain==0.0.284 python-dotenv==1.0.0 streamlit==1.22.0 tiktoken==0.4.0 faiss-cpu==1.7.4 protobuf~=3.19.0 mysql-connector-python pymysql sentence-transformers chromadb pypdf pytest

+# Once the dependencies are installed, you can start the Streamlit application using:
+streamlit run database-qa.py
+streamlit run query-data.py

+# Future Work
+Looking forward to applying these skills to drive innovation and deliver exceptional solutions.
+The potential for AI in document analysis and natural language processing is vast, and I am excited to continue exploring and pushing the boundaries of what’s possible.

+# Contact
+Feel free to reach out if you have any questions or would like to discuss AI and machine learning further!